davidfloyd91/final-flatiron-project/README.md

 ## Installation
 ### Frontend

 This repository contains Salp's frontend.
-To install it, run the following in the terminal (in your desired directory):
+To install it locally, run the following in the terminal (in your desired directory):

 + `$ git clone git@github.com:davidfloyd91/Salp.git`
 + `$ cd Salp`

+To run the app locally, it's necessary to make a minor change to the code:

++ in `src/helpers.js`, comment out line 1 (`export const url = 'https://salp-api.herokuapp.com';`) and comment in line 2 (`export const url = 'http://localhost:3000';`)

+Then run:

 + `$ npm i`
-+ `$ npm start`
++ `$ npm run local_start`

 Then visit `localhost:3001` in the browser.